-- □ BSA Annual Health and Medical Record, Parts A, B, & C. Mandatory for each Scout and Leader with Parents' signature and Medical evaluation signed by a certified Healthcare Provider within twelve (12) months preceding the last day of your week at Camp.
+- BSA Annual Health and Medical Record, Parts A, B, & C. Mandatory for each Scout and Leader with Parents' signature and Medical evaluation signed by a certified Healthcare Provider within twelve (12) months preceding the last day of your week at Camp.
 No one will be classified for swimming until the Medical Re-check is completed.
 No physical examinations can be done at Camp.
 This MUST be done before arrival in Camp; otherwise, the Scout or Scouter must return home.
-Only ONE copy needs to be brought to camp. - ☐ Drug Administration Record Forms 2 copies for everyone. - ☐ Unit Medication Storage Release Record for units wishing to distribute their medications in the site. - ☐ Make a list of any medications to be turned in to the Camp Health Lodge during medical re-checks for your records.
-Troop # Name of Scout Name of medication Time(s) to be taken. - ☐ Have copies of receipts for all prior fees paid.
+Only ONE copy needs to be brought to camp. - □ Drug Administration Record Forms 2 copies for everyone. (one copy will be kept in the health Lodge and one copy will remain with each person's medication) - □ Unit Medication Storage Release Record for units wishing to distribute their medications in the site. - Make a list of any medications to be turned in to the Camp Health Lodge during medical re-checks for your records.
+Troop # - Name of Scout - Name of medication - Time(s) to be taken. - □ Have copies of receipts for all prior fees paid. - □ A PDF version of your troop roster directly from my.scouting.org that will be used to confirm all attendees registered to attend summer camp with your troop are registered members of the BSA with your troop. - Ensure all Scouts participating in specialty programs (ATV, Cowboy Action Shooting, and COPE) have all necessary forms completed and be prepared to turn these in during Check-in.